freedomofpress/securedrop-client/app/README.md

 - Build the SecureDrop proxy component (requires Rust)
 - Configure environment variables automatically
-- Start the Electron app in development mode
+- Start the Inbox in development mode

 To enable autologin, run with: